A-Train: A-Train 9A-Train 9 was released on February 11, 2010, in Japan, and on March 15, 2012, worldwide by UIG Entertainment under the names The Train Giant in English and in German. It is compatible with Windows XP, Vista, 7 and 10, and is also compatible with the said 64-bit versions. Two Japan-only building kits were released, the first on October 8, 2010, and the second on December 23, 2010. The Japan version also includes a 3D patch costing ¥1050 that can be played using 3D glasses, and the German version includes an unofficial patch that adds 200 trains to the game on top of the existing 11 trains. This also includes a digital manual featuring how-to-play instructions on urban growth, development and financial management, which are the carried-over core game components.A-Train 9 includes buses and trucks, grouped by distances they travel and the work they manage (e.g. intercity, local, heavy goods, etc.), power plants, Japanese castles and more authentic-looking Japanese buildings.

 On December 7, 2012, A-Train 9 Version 2.0: Professional Edition was released in Japan, supporting Windows XP, Vista, 7 and 8.
 It is available in DVD format as well as a software patch which users of the original A-Train 9 can upgrade to.
 Version 2.0 includes all content from the two expansion packs intended for the original A-Train 9 plus several new buildings and trains, as well as several bug fixes.
 Three DLCs were released for The Train Giant starting on August 1, 2012, with "Shanghai".
 "Boston" and the "Elbe Estuary" were to follow but are impossible to find.
-"The Train Giant" can be purchased on eBay for about $10 – $15.
-The version with a "3" on the cover contains the 3 DLCs.
+"The Train Giant" can be purchased on eBay for about $10–15.
+The version with a "3" on the cover contains the three DLCs.
 On June 29, 2014, a second new version, entitled A-Train Version 3.0: Railway Simulator was later released.
 This version was then released worldwide on October 10, 2014, via Steam, although due to licensing issues fewer real life trains are available from the Japanese version.

 On October 21, 2015, A-Train 9 Version 4.0: Japan Rail Simulator was released on Steam, supporting Windows XP, Vista, 7, 8.1 and 10.

 On September 6, 2018, A-Train Version 5.0: Final was released in Japan, supporting Windows 7, 8.1 and 10.

-No English version of the game has been released thus far.
+On November 20, 2024, A-Train 9 V5.0 : Japan Train Simulator Ultimate Edition was released in English on Steam.
+Likely due to its support of Windows 10 and Windows 11 64-bit operating systems, this edition of the game has its own separate listing on Steam.

+On November 20, 2024, an expansion titled A-Train9 TRAIN CONSTRUCTION was released on Steam.
+TRAIN CONSTRUCTION is a vehicle customization tool that allows creating trains in a variety of shapes and colors.

 A-Train 3D

 Originally planned for 2011, A-Train 3D was released in Japan on February 13, 2014, in North America on April 14, 2015, and in Europe on April 16, 2015, as A-Train 3D: City Simulator.
-It was published by Natsume for the Nintendo eShop on Nintendo 3DS.
+It was published by Natsume Inc. for the Nintendo eShop on Nintendo 3DS.
 Nintendo eShop pre-orders also received the soundtrack.